Dear readers of ADxS.org, please forgive the disruption.

 • Disadvantage:

-• Dissolution of existing successful problem solving strategies
+• Dissolution of existing successful problem-solving strategies

-• → short-term stimulation of gluconeogenesis
+• → Short-term stimulation of gluconeogenesis

-• Increase in blood glucose level
+• Increase in blood sugar level

 • → increased availability of carbohydrates

-• Increase in blood glucose level
+• Increase in blood sugar level

 • → Activation of various peripheral organs

-• Oxygenated blood to skeletal muscles
+• Oxygen-rich blood to skeletal muscles

-• Blood supply skin and viscera reduced
+• Reduced blood supply to skin and intestines

 • Disadvantage: increased risk of thrombosis and heart attack